Mäkki

-Gert Kaasik better known as Mäkki, is an Estonian-born Finnish rapper and DJ.
+Gert Kaasik, known professionally as Mäkki, is a Finnish rapper and DJ.

+Biography

-Mäkki, born in Tallinn, and living in Finland, came to prominence in the summer of 2013, when he released a music video and his own version of the Sini Sabotage hit "Levikset repee" followed by his version of Musta Barbaari hit "Salil eka salil vika" Mäkki published later singles and music videos for "Dippaa", "Kalenteris Tyhjää" and "Grilli Kuumana" making him even more popular.
+Kaasik was born in Tallinn, Estonia.
+He later moved to Finland, and first came to prominence in the summer of 2013, when he released a music video and his own version of the Sini Sabotage hit "Levikset repee".
+It was followed by his version of Musta Barbaari hit "Salil eka salil vika".
+Mäkki went on to publish the singles and music videos for "Dippaa", "Kalenteris Tyhjää" and "Grilli Kuumana".
 He released his solo album Ihan pomona on 20 February 2015 with collaborations from Kube, Ruma, Adi L Hasla, Tippa-T, Kuningas Pähkinä, Setä Tamu, Super Janne and Sini Sabotage.
 The album peaked at number 11 on the Finnish Albums Chart.